cha-namoth/cha-namoth.github.io/BlobToolKitv2_conda_HOWTO.md

 ## Prep your data

+**As of September 2022 this is broken:**
+1) The blast formats need to be updated (see https://blobtoolkit.genomehubs.org/blobtools2/blobtools2-tutorials/adding-data-to-a-dataset/adding-hits/#hits), basically the number of columns expected from blobtoolkit differs from the columns provided
+2) There's something wrong with the host command.
+Not sure what.

 #### Step 1: Run megablast against nt

 Run first, then blastx overnight.
 Megablast vs nt: Megablast is optimized for highly similar sequences